MystenLabs/sui/doc/src/learn/sui-glossary.md

 ### Single-writer objects

-Single-writer objects are owned by one account.
+Single-writer objects are owned by one address.
 In Sui, transactions affecting only single-writer objects owned by the same address may proceed with only a verification of the sender’s address, greatly speeding transaction times.
 We refer to these as *simple transactions*.
 See [Single-Writer Apps](single-writer-apps.md) for example applications of this simple transaction model.

 ### Smart contract